 Toboggan A network of scenic and exciting runs link Mürren, Wengen & Grindelwald.
-You can buy a local day pass or an unlimited sledging pass for the whole region from 114 Sfrs for 2 days.
+You can buy a local day pass or an unlimited sledging pass for the whole region.
 Hire your sledge from an Intersport shop and drop it off at any other in the region.
 There's a popular 8km toboggan run from the rustic restaurant up at Bussalp which is reached by PostBus from the village.
 Try the full 15km run from Faulhorn - the longest in Europe - or head to Männlichen for the fantastic sledge run to Holenstein.
 You can also try night tobogganing on the illuminated 'Eiger Run'.

 Sports centre Modern sports complex with swimming pool, ice rinks for skating and curling, climbing wall, gym and games room.